-Beginning with the December 2015 degree cycle, students may apply for a delay in publication by Proquest and in Scholarly Commons as follows:
+Beginning with the December 2015 degree cycle, students may apply for a delay in publication by ProQuest and in ScholarlyCommons as follows:

-- Enter embargo preferences, if any, when submitting the dissertation using ProQuest ETD Administrator (two-year embargo) and open access in ScholarlyCommons, (three-year embargo). - A request for a three-year delay in open access publication through Penn's ScholarlyCommons will be granted automatically.
-No forms or permissions required. - ProQuest ETD Administrator allows a two-year delay. - A request for an additional three-year delay in ScholarlyCommons requires approval by the Graduate Group Chair.
-See form on the next page. - If a further delay is needed, a graduate may petition their school's Graduate Dean or Associate Dean for Graduate Studies for an extension.
+- Enter embargo preferences, if any, when submitting your dissertation using ProQuest ETD.
+A three-year embargo will be your only option.
+This aligns with ScholarlyCommons which is Penn's site for open access publication. - A request for a three-year delay in open access publication through Penn's ScholarlyCommons will be granted automatically.
+No forms or permissions required. - A request for an additional three-year delay in ScholarlyCommons requires approval by the Graduate Group Chair.
+See form on the next page. - If a further delay is needed, a graduate may petition their school's Graduate Dean or Associate Dean for Graduate Studies for an extension. - If you decide to lift the embargo before the three-year period, please reach out to ProQuest at disspub@proquest.com